 A: No. Pathways are designed to give you flexibility for both your specific interests as well as course availability.
-If one of the classes that is suggested is not available, you may wait until another quarter or choose a different course that is listed within that category to fulfil the degree requirements.
+If one of the classes that is suggested is not available or there is another course that interests you more, you may wait until another quarter or choose a different course that is listed within that category to fulfil the degree requirements.
 Pathways are suggestions!